PaulAlbert31/LabelNoiseCorrection/README.md

 :-------------------------:|:-------------------------:
 ![couldn't find image](https://github.com/PaulAlbert31/LabelNoiseCorrection/blob/master/data/1000before.png)  | ![couldn't find image](https://github.com/PaulAlbert31/LabelNoiseCorrection/blob/master/data/1000after.png)

-You can find in RunScripts.sh an example script to run the code for 80% label noise (M-DYR-H and M-DYR-S) and 90% label noise (MD-DYR-SH).
+You can find in https://github.com/PaulAlbert31/LabelNoiseCorrection/blob/master/RunScript.sh an example script to run the code for 80% label noise (M-DYR-H and M-DYR-S) and 90% label noise (MD-DYR-SH).

 Feel free to modify input parameters for any level of label noise (and other parameters in the paper).

-Additionally, the code is now supporting both CIFAR-10 and CIFAR-100 but feel free to adapt it for other datasets such as TinyImagenet by changing the data loaders and modifying the noise addition function in https://github.com/PaulAlbert31/LabelNoiseCorrection/blob/master/utils.py#53
+Additionally, the code is now supporting both CIFAR-10 and CIFAR-100 but feel free to adapt it for other datasets such as TinyImagenet by changing the data loaders and modifying the noise addition function in https://github.com/PaulAlbert31/LabelNoiseCorrection/blob/master/utils#53

  | Dependencies  |
 | ------------- |